Charles Henry Darling: Colonial governor

+Personal life

-His first marriage was on 2 May 1835 to Anne Wilhelmina Dalzell (18 July 1813 – 16 October 1837).
-They had a son who died in infancy.
-Anne came from a wealthy family, who owned a plantation in Barbados.
+In 1835, Darling married Anne Wilhelmina Dalzell, a member of a wealthy plantation-owning family from Barbados.
+They had a son who died in infancy and Anne herself died in 1837.
 Through Anne's will, Darling would have received some money, although she died before her mother who had owned the slaves.

 He was then married, at Christ Church, Barbados, on 14 December 1839 to Mary Ann Nurse (who died of yellow fever in St Lucia on 6 November 1848).
 His third marriage, at Ilfracombe, North Devon, was on 10 December 1851 to Elizabeth Isabella Caroline Salter (c.
 1820 – 10 December 1900).

 Charles Henry Darling died at Lansdown Crescent, Cheltenham, Gloucestershire, aged 60.

 Legacy

 Darling Street in the Ballarat south suburb of Redan is named for him.